 Before attempting the initial start of the generator set, be sure it is serviced for operation.
-Refer to the engine manufacturer's manual and to the MAINTENANCE section of this manual for the proper procedures.
+Refer to the engine manufacturer's manual and to the MAINTENANCE section of this manual for the proper procedures and recommended fuel, coolant, and lubricants.
 Service the following.